 Review summary: Canon 200D vs Nikon D3000

 So what conclusions can be drawn?
-Which of the two cameras – the Canon 200D or the Nikon D3000 – has the upper hand?
+Is the Canon 200D better than the Nikon D3000 or vice versa?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (24 vs 10MP) with a 55% higher linear resolution.